hasanacar1/Todo-List-Web-App/README.md

 # Todo-List-Web-App
  Todo List Application with flask and API Designing Installation :
-- Download "Todo List Setup.exe" and execute it
+- Download "todo_setup_file.exe" and execute it
 - Follow the installation steps

 Explanations :